breez/breez-sdk-liquid-docs/src/notifications/ios_plugin.md

 You're ready to add some Swift code to implement the Notification Plugin in your NotificationService target.
 In Xcode, in the `NotificationService` folder, open the Swift file named `NotificationService.swift`.

 This Swift file should implement the Notification Plugin's `SDKNotificationService` class.
 The `SDKNotificationService` class handles the incoming notification content and processes the event.
 To properly implement this class the NotificationService needs to override at least the `getConnectRequest` function.
-The `getConnectRequest` function is called by the `SDKNotificationService` to get a BreezSDK `ConnectRequest` which contains the data necessary to connect to the SDK.
+The `getConnectRequest` function is called by the `SDKNotificationService` to get a `ConnectRequest` which contains the data necessary to connect to the SDK.
 This data includes the `Config` with it's `workingDir` and the mnemonic.

 <div class="warning">
 <h4>Developer note</h4>